leios/Fable.jl/README.md

 ### Notes on fractal operators
 1. Create an addition function to add operators to existing Hutchinson ops
+    - Also, how do you add H ops?
 2. Create a simple method to add fis
 3. allow for arrays when configuring fos
 4. Add better defaults for creating custom hutchinson ops
+5. Dynamically change H based on what objects are in frame
+6. Settle on notation.
+What comes first, x or y?

 ### Notes on Audio visualization
 1. We can plot frequencies with FFT